Get documents signed in minutes, not days.

 What is an electronic signature?

 An electronic signature, or e-signature, is a legal way to get consent or approval on electronic documents or forms.
-One of the most relied upon definitions of an electronic signature defines an electronic signature as: "an electronic sound, symbol, or process attached to or logically associated with a record...adopted by a person with the intent to sign the record."
+One of the most relied upon definitions of an electronic signature is "an electronic sound, symbol, or process attached to or logically associated with a record...adopted by a person with the intent to sign the record."
 Electronic signatures can be used to replace handwritten signatures in virtually every personal or business process.
 Examples include contracts, application forms, new hire onboarding forms, non-disclosure agreements, vendor onboarding and RFPs, change authorizations, and government benefits enrollment forms.

 Are Adobe Sign’s electronic signatures legally binding?